build-on-aws/content/concepts/concepts/how-to-design-and-implement-an-effective-incident-response-strategy/index.md

 Important Key Performance Indicators (KPIs) for evaluating the effectiveness of the detection and analysis step include 1/Mean time to detect (MTTD) and 2/percentage of overall incidents detected through customer cases.

+For details on how to implement Observability for your AWS workloads please visit the AWS Well Architected - Observability doc [here](https://docs.aws.amazon.com/wellarchitected/latest/operational-excellence-pillar/implement-observability.html).

 ## Containment and recovery

 Containment and recovery focuses on the ability of the operations teams to use the tools and dashboards available to detect and then isolate failures from spreading across the system.
 Effective incident response plans ensure that teams who can drive mitigation and resolution get involved in the shortest amount of time from the start of the disruption.
 In order for engineering teams to focus on mitigation and resolution, the incident response plan can include dedicated incident managers who handle the communication and escalation process with the larger cross functional teams.
 Incident Managers can also gain approvals in case mitigation or resolution involves hot fixes or deployment rollbacks.

 Containment and recovery can be further enhanced through pre-emptive steps like architectural patterns that focus on static stability or using fractional deployment strategies to reduce the blast radius of disruptive changes.
 While these can some times be beyond the scope of incident response teams, they have a positive impact on mitigation and resolution times.

+For more details on static stability, control planes, and data planes, refer to the Amazon Builders’ Library article [Static stability using Availability Zones](http://aws.amazon.com/builders-library/static-stability-using-availability-zones).

 Important Key Performance Indicators (KPIs) for evaluating containment and recovery strategies include 1/mean time to mitigate, 2/mean time to resolve, and 3/availability measured as uptime, durability, or percentage of successful transactions.